European Service Module: Design

-For the first six service modules, the main engine will be a refurbished AJ10-190 previously used with the Space Shuttle Orbital Maneuvering System.
+For the first six service modules, the main engine will be a NASA-provided refurbished AJ10-190 previously used with the Space Shuttle Orbital Maneuvering System.
 For example, the engine used on Artemis I had previously flown on 19 Space Shuttle missions, performing a total of 89 burns.
 The engine provides 26.6 kN of thrust.
-The AJ10 design itself has a long heritage, dating back to 1957 when it was developed for the Vanguard rocket, one of America’s earliest launch vehicles.
+The AJ10 design itself has a long heritage, dating back to 1957 when it was developed for the Vanguard rocket, one of America's earliest launch vehicles.
 A variant of the AJ10 was also used on the Apollo service module.
 For future missions, Aerojet Rocketdyne will deliver up to 20 new Orion Main Engines (OME), based on the AJ10 design.

 In comparison with the Apollo command and service module, which previously took astronauts to the Moon, the European Service Module (ESM) generates approximately twice as much electricity (11.2 kW vs 6.3 kW), weighs nearly 40% less when fully fueled (15,461 kg, vs 24,520 kg) and is roughly the same size (4 m in length excluding engine and 4.1 m vs 3.9 m in diameter) supporting the environment for a slightly (45%) larger habitable volume on the crew module (8.95 m^{3} vs 6.17 m^{3}) though it will carry 50% less propellant for orbital maneuvers (8,600 kg usable propellant vs 18,584 kg).

 The ESM will be able to support a crew of four for 21 days which exceeds the 14 day endurance for the three-man Apollo.

 The new design for the solar arrays, replacing ATK's decagonal (labeled "circular") UltraFlex design, is by Airbus Defence and Space, whose subsidiary, Airbus Netherlands (then known as Dutch Space), built the ATV's X-shaped array of four panels.
 The ATV's array was expected to generate 4.6 kilowatts.
 The upgraded version for the service module will generate about 11 kilowatts, and will span about 62 ft when extended.

 In September 2015, Thales Alenia Space signed a contract with Airbus Defence and Space to develop and produce thermomechanical systems for the service module, including structure and micrometeoroid protection, thermal control and consumable storage and distribution.

 Lockheed Martin is building the two adapters, connecting the service module to the crew module and to the upper stage of the Space Launch System, and also the three fairing panels that are jettisoned after protecting the service module during launch and ascent.